ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/inlineevents.md

 # Styling RadCalendar Inline Events

-Inline events are time-boxed calendar events within a selected day in month or week view.
-To style inline events, you need to initialize the `inlineEventCellStyle` member of `CalendarMonthViewStyle` or `CalendarWeekViewStyle` with an instance of the `InlineEventCellStyle` class.
+Inline events are time-boxed calendar events within a selected day in month or week view. Тo apply custom styling to the inline events, you need to initialize the `inlineEventCellStyle` member of `CalendarMonthViewStyle` or `CalendarWeekViewStyle` with an `InlineEventCellStyle` instance.

 `InlineEventCellStyle` provides the following styling properties: